mchamochin1/SDGs-interlinks-with-Climate-Change-Energy-Transition/README.md

 <img src="./notebooks/images/Modelo_KMeans_Clustering.png" alt="drawing" align="center" width="650"/>
 </p>

-### 2.5 MMODELS USED FOR THE ANALYSIS OF COEFFICIENTS AND DIRECTION
+### 2.5 MODELS USED FOR THE ANALYSIS OF COEFFICIENTS AND DIRECTION
 The following models have been used:

 **Panel Data models (regression)**
 * **Why?** : they are suitable white box algorithms for n individuals (countries), where the individuals and the variables “x” (SDGs) and “y” (“climate change and energy transition”) remain the same over time.
-* **ADVANTAGES**: reduces collinearity, captures unobservable heterogeneity, reflects Granger dynamics and causality (cause-effect), etc. The following models have been used within this category:
+* **ADVANTAGES**: reduces collinearity, captures unobservable heterogeneity, reflects Granger dynamics and causality (cause-effect), etc.

+The following models have been used within this category:
 * **Pooled Regression**
 * **Fixed Effects (FE)**
 * **Random Effects (RE)**

 In our case, the **homoscedasticity** and **non-autocorrelation** conditions are violated, so Pooled Regression is not recommended.
 Conditions have been tested with a number of different tests.
 For the **homoscedasticity** condition, graphical analysis is used.
 For **heteroskedasticity** condition, the **White** and **Breusch-Pagan** tests were used.
 For the **non-autocorrelation** condition, a **Durbin-Watson** test was performed.

-Finally, we concluded the **Fixed Effects model** was the most appropriate after performing the **Hausman** test.
+Finally, we concluded the **Fixed Effects model was the most appropriate** after performing the **Hausman** test.
 In this case, the dependent variable has been logarithmically transformed.
 This means, if the coefficient of the dependent variable was significant and had a value of 0.198, for each increase of one unit in the independent variable, our dependent variable would increase by approximately 21.9% %, calculated as (e^0.198) – 1) * 100 = 21.9%.

 The statistically significant coefficients are shown in the following figure:
 <p align="center">